 - The planet was discovered through mathematical predictions before it was directly observed.

-By comparing planets, you truly discover how diverse our solar system is.
-The four inner planets – Mercury, Venus, Earth, and Mars – are primarily composed of rock and metals, while the outer planets – Jupiter, Saturn, Uranus, and Neptune – are gigantic balls of gas or ice.
+By comparing planets, you really discover how diverse our solar system is.
+The four inner planets - Mercury, Venus, Earth and Mars - are composed mostly of rocks and metals, while the outer planets - Jupiter, Saturn, Uranus and Neptune - are giant balls of gas or ice.
 Each of these worlds has unique characteristics: from storms that rage for centuries to temperatures that freeze or burn everything.
-By placing them side by side, you learn not only about their differences but especially about what they tell us about planetary formation and evolution.
+By putting them side by side, you'll learn not only about their differences, but more importantly what they tell us about planet formation and evolution.

-Thousands of years ago, people looked up and saw five “stars” that moved differently from the rest: the visible planets.
-These ancient observations formed the beginning of a long journey of discovery.
-Thanks to the invention of the telescope in the 17th century, it became possible to look further than ever before.
+Thousands of years ago, people were already looking up and seeing five ‘stars’ that moved differently from the rest: the visible planets.
+These ancient observations marked the beginning of a long journey of discovery.
+Thanks to the invention of the telescope in the 17th century, it became possible to see further than ever before.
 Uranus, Neptune, and later dwarf planets like Pluto were discovered.
-And with modern spacecraft, we now see details that were once unimaginable.
+And with modern spacecraft, we can now see details that were previously unthinkable.

-Not only planets are fascinating — their moons tell equally special stories.
-Think of Io, Jupiter’s volcanically active moon, or Europa, possibly having an ocean beneath its ice.
+Not only planets are fascinating - their moons tell equally extraordinary stories.
+Think of Io, Jupiter's volcanically active moon, or Europa, with possibly an ocean beneath its ice.
 Even our own Moon continues to amaze scientists.
-In total, our solar system has more than 200 known moons, each with its own geological and atmospheric secrets.
+In all, our solar system has more than 200 known moons, each with its own geological and atmospheric secrets.

-With a telescope, you’ll see more than just points of light:
+With a telescope, you see more than points of light:

-✓ Jupiter’s cloud bands AND its four largest moons
+✓ the cloud bands of Jupiter and its four largest moons

 ✓ craters and seas on our Moon

-✓ and in good conditions, even Mars’s disk
+✓ and in good conditions even the disk of Mars

-Visit our page with telescopes for beginners for carefully selected models that let you explore the planets in our solar system right away.
+Visit our telescopes page for beginners for carefully selected models that allow you to directly explore the planets in our solar system.

-Keep an eye on our blog page – we publish three new articles every week full of insights, tips, and surprising facts for every star enthusiast.
+Please also keep our blog page keep an eye out - we publish three new articles every week full of insights, tips and surprising facts for every star lover.